developer-friendly/blog/docs/posts/0011-fluxcd-advanced-topics.md

 - [x] Notify and/or alert external services (e.g. Slack, Discord, etc.) based on the severity of the events happening within the cluster

-If you're as pumped as I am, let's not waste any more seconds and dive right in!
+If you're as pumped as I am, let's not waste any more second and dive right in!

 ## Pre-requisites